TeamTaoist/cupcake/README.md

-# cupcake
+# Cupcake
-Cupcake is a quick setup personal Gear/Vara blockchain which you can use to run tests, execute commands, and inspect state.
+Cupcake is a quick setup personal Gear/Vara blockchain that you can use to run tests, execute commands, and inspect state.